fa-ni/npp-RL/README.md

    2. Optional: Run the command 'poetry config virtualenvs.in-project true' to create a new venv only for this project
    3. Run the command 'poetry install'
 2. Requirements.txt
-   1. Create a venv with the following command 'python3 -m venv .venv'
+   1. Create a venv with the following command 'python -m venv .venv'
    2. Activate the .venv -> Mac source .venv/bin/activate
+   3. Run the command 'python -m pip install --upgrade pip'
-   3. Run the command 'pip install -r requirements.txt'
+   4. Run the command 'pip install -r requirements.txt'

 --> Choose the right sdk for the project.
-The following example can be used with Intelij Idea on Mac:
+The following example can be used with Intelij Idea on Mac if you have installed the packages via poetry:
 File -> Project Structure -> SDK -> Add SDK -> Python SDK -> Poetry Environment -> Existing Environment -> Choose the
 one you just created.
 #### Start RL Training of Agents